If you are a HIPAA covered entity, all of your business associate (BA) agreements must comply with the HIPAA Omnibus Rule by Sept. 22, 2014.

-The HIPAA omnibus rules, which were published Jan.
-25, 2013, expanded the definition of BAs.
-For example, a company that merely stores protected health information on your behalf is now considered your BA.
-The rules also extended liability under the HIPAA privacy and security rules to BAs as well as to their subcontractors.
-More importantly for physician practices, covered entities may, in certain circumstances, be held liable for actions of BAs serving as “agents.”
-If you have the right or authority to control the BA’s conduct in the course of performing a service on your behalf, an agency relationship likely exists between your practice and the BA.
+The HIPAA Omnibus Rule, published Jan.
+25, 2013, expanded the definition of a business associate.
+For example, a company that merely stores protected health information on your behalf is considered your BA.
+(See this decision tree [PDF] to help determine who is your business associate.)
+The rule also extended liability under the HIPAA privacy and security rules to BAs as well as to their subcontractors.
+More importantly for physician practices, covered entities may, in certain circumstances, be held liable for actions of BAs serving as "agents."
+If you have the right or authority to control the BA's conduct in the course of performing a service on your behalf, an agency relationship likely exists between your practice and the BA.

 TMA Can Help

 TMA members can customize our sample BA agreement, a tool aid